What is AutoGen?

 Conversations & Termination

-# Termination methods: # 1.
-Max turns user_proxy.initiate_chat(assistant, max_turns=5) # 2.
-Keyword in reply ("TERMINATE") assistant = autogen.AssistantAgent( system_message="""...(your instructions)...
-When done, reply with: TERMINATE""" ) # 3.
-Custom function def my_termination(msg): return "task_complete" in msg["content"].lower() user_proxy = autogen.UserProxyAgent( is_termination_msg=my_termination )
+# 1. Max turns user_proxy.initiate_chat(assistant, max_turns=5) # 2.
+Keyword assistant = autogen.AssistantAgent(system_message="...reply TERMINATE when done") # 3.
+Custom function def my_term(msg): return "task_complete" in (msg["content"] or "").lower() user_proxy = autogen.UserProxyAgent(is_termination_msg=my_term)

 Human Input Modes